wazo-platform/wazo-platform.org/content/uc-doc/contributors/debug_asterisk.md

-In this example on frame 5 we can see that we are most likely in a scheduled thread because of the name of the function `bridge_channel_ind_thread` searching through the code we can find the type of it's parameter and then print it using the apropriate cast to find the calling function.
+In this example on frame 5 we can see that we are most likely in a scheduled thread because of the name of the function `bridge_channel_ind_thread` searching through the code we can find the type of it's parameter and then print it using the appropriate cast to find the calling function.

 ```gdb
 #0  __lll_lock_wait () at ../sysdeps/unix/sysv/linux/x86_64/lowlevellock.S:103